Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 Variation of bulk-edge state energies with respect to $v/|w+z|$ is shown in Fig. \ref{Edge-states-SSH-4} for the regime $-2\le (v/|w+z|)\le 2$.
-A single pair of zero energy edge states is there when $v>|w+z|$ as shown in (a).
-No edge state is there in this system when $v<|w+z|$ and and $w>z$.
-However, three pairs of zero energy edge states appear in a region around the point $v/|w+z|=0$ when $w>|v+z|$ and $v<z$ which is shown in Fig. \ref{Edge-states-SSH-4} (b).
-This particular region is surrounded by a trivial phase as long as $-1\le (v/|w+z|)\le 1$.
+No zero energy edge states is there when $v>|w+z|$ as shown in (a).
+Single pair of edge state is there in this system when $v<|w+z|$ and and $w>z$.
+However, three pairs of zero energy edge states appear in a region around the point $v/|w+z|=0$ when $v<|w+z|$ and $w<z$ which is shown in Fig. \ref{Edge-states-SSH-4} (b).
+This particular region is surrounded by a single pair of edge states as long as $-1\le (v/|w+z|)\le 1$.
 The figures are drawn for lattice of sites 200, and the results confirm the existence of edge states in the topological phases.

-In order to confirm the existence of zero energy edge states, probability density of those states are drawn in Fig. \ref{Edge-state-probability-for-SSH-4} for the lattice of 200 sites.
+In order to confirm the existence of zero energy edge states, probability densities of those states are drawn in Fig. \ref{Edge-state-probability-for-SSH-4} for the lattice of 200 sites.
 Two figures are drawn for two distinct topological phases.
-In the upper panel (a), probability density of two distinct edge states with $E=0$ are shown when $v=0.25$, $w=2.5$, $z=0.25$.
-Those values are selected for satisfying the conditions, $v<|w+z|$.
+In the upper panel (a), probability densities of two distinct edge states with $E=0$ are shown when $v=0.25$, $w=2.5$, $z=0.25$.
+Those values are selected for satisfying the conditions, $v<|w+z|$ and $w>z$.
 Probability density of one edge state exhibits sharp peak at site $m=1$ and another one at site $m=200$.
 This corresponds to the topological phase with $\nu=1$.
 On the other hand, for $v<|w+z|$ and $w<z$, probability density of four distinct zero energy edge states are shown in the lower panel (b) when $v=0.25$, $w=0.25$, $z=2.5$.
-Probability density of six orthonormal edge states exhibit sharp peak at sites $m=1,2,3,196,198$ and 200.
+Probability density of six orthonormal edge states exhibit sharp peak at sites $m=1,3,5,196,198$ and 200.
 This result is in accordance to the topological phase of $\nu=3$.
 Here localization of zero energy states are found on A sublattice near left edge and B sublattice near right edge.